arbitraryexecution/forta-bot-templates/src/admin-events/SETUP.md

 to the `proxy` key must be identical to one of the contract name keys in the `adminEvents` Object.
 It is possible for the proxy contract to emit its own events and events from the underlying implementation contract.
 In those cases, there may be an `"events"` key with corresponding Object value for the proxy contract as well.
-Both sets of events will be used by the agent when monitoring blockchain transactions.
+Both sets of events will be used by the bot when monitoring blockchain transactions.

 3. We can obtain the contract ABI from one of several locations.
 The most accurate ABI will be the one corresponding to the original contract code that was compiled and deployed onto the blockchain.
 This typically will